Gamow Temperature in Tsallis and Kaniadakis Statistics: Conclusion

 \section{Conclusion}

 Reviewing the Gamow theory shows the role of equipartition theorem in more clarification via defining a thermal length scale ($r_0^T$).
 It was deduced that the nuclear fusion would occur in a gas whose temperature is comparable to the Gamow temperature ($\texttt{T}$) if the minimum requirement $\lambda=r_0^T$ is satisfied.
-Moreover, equipped with the fact that generalized statistics modifies the equipartition theorem and motivated by their considerable achievements in various setups \cite{nunes,epl,shab,epjc,mond,jtsal,jk,jk1,morad,st1,st4,st2,st3,st5}, we studied the effects of non-extensivity on the Gamow temperature.
+Moreover, equipped with the fact that generalized statistics modifies the equipartition theorem and motivated by their considerable achievements in various setups \cite{nunes,epl,shab,epjc,mond,jtsal,jk,jk1,morad,st1,st4,st2,st3,st5}, we studied the Gamow temperature within Tsallis and Kaniadakis statistics.
 The results indicate that the Gamow temperature ($\texttt{T}$) decreases in the Kaniadakis statistics ($\texttt{T}_\kappa\leq\texttt{T}$), and in the Tsallis statistics, it can be smaller or bigger than $\texttt{T}$ (i.e., $0<\texttt{T}_q\leq2\cdot5~\texttt{T}$), depending on the value of $q$.
 The same result applies to the corresponding thermal length scales.

-Finally, if stars obey the Tsallis (Kaniadakis) statistics, then by using $\mathcal{T}=\texttt{T}_q$ ($\mathcal{T}=\texttt{T}_\kappa$), one can find the value of $q$ ($\kappa$) corresponding to each star.
-Therefore, the upper and lower bounds on the $q$ ($\kappa$) parameter for nuclear fusion process occurring can be found in the coldest and hottest stars.
+Correspondingly, it may be claimed that stars whose temperature ${\cal T}$ differs from ${\tt T}$ are signals of the non-extensive features of stellar sciences, meaning that if stars obey Tsallis (Kaniadakis) statistics, then by using ${\cal T} = {\tt T}_q ({\cal T} = {\tt T}_\kappa)$, one can find the value of $q\,\,(\kappa)$ corresponding to each star.
+Hence, the upper and lower bounds on the $q\,\,(\kappa)$ parameter for nuclear fusion process occurring can be found in the coldest and hottest stars.
+Finally, we should note that further theoretical studies and also fitting with observations are needed to determine the final probable generalized statistics governing the stellar sciences.

+{\bf Data Availability Statement:} This manuscript has no associated data or the data will not be deposited.